wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 We assume here that the ERC20 token used is safe in that its functions cannot call back in the contract nor allow the recipient to reject the transfer.
 Under this conditions, the code above look at first sight completely safe.
 The try catch would technically be unecessary, but let's go with it for the sake of the example.

-The reason why it is actually not safe, is, as described above, because the new bidder can provide a sppecific amount of gas so that there is not enough gas to give to the 2nd transfer call to succeed but enough for the rest.
+The reason why it is actually not safe, is, as described above, because the new bidder can provide a specific amount of gas so that there is not enough gas to give to the 2nd transfer call to succeed but enough for the rest.
 Since there is nothing happening after the try catch the rest will demand not much gas. maybe a few hundreds.

-So if the transferFrom demand something like 20,000 gas (possible with an ERC20 token) it will throw while 20,000  / 64  > 300 gas will be left in the bid call, which mightbe just enough to complete.
+So if the transferFrom demand something like 20,000 gas (possible with an ERC20 token) it will throw while 20,000  / 64  > 300 gas will be left in the bid call, which might be just enough to complete.

-The astute reader might have noticed that this code is the exact analogue of the one described [here](https://blog.ethereum.org/2016/06/10/smart-contract-security/) except it applies to ERC20 tokens and not ethers.
+The astute reader might have noticed that this code is the analogue of the one described [here](https://blog.ethereum.org/2016/06/10/smart-contract-security/) except it applies to ERC20 tokens and not ethers.

 This is to illustrate how similar the **Inner Call Out Of Gas Attack** is to the **Call Depth Attack** that we aimed to destroy with EIP-150.